 Threats to our democracy through malicious cyber activity, physical means, electoral fraud, foreign interference or disinformation are a matter of concern for every Australian.

-Electoral laws do require electoral communication to be authorised.
-The key objective of the authorisation requirements is to promote free and informed voting at elections by allowing voters to know who is communicating electoral matter.
+Electoral laws require electoral communication to be authorised.
+The key objective of the authorisation requirements is to allow voters to know who is communicating about an electoral matter.

 The Foreign Influence Transparency Scheme strengthens the integrity of our democracy and elections by providing transparency to the public about the nature, level and extent of foreign influence on Australia's government and political process.